 About

-Ball Archives is a public archival publication layer for serious documentary collections.
+Ball Archives is a public archive for serious documentary collections.

-Ball Archives exists to publish documentary collections in a form suitable for public research use.
-The website is designed to present durable collection guides, citation-ready record pages, and transparent editorial context without displacing the underlying private archival system of record.
+Ball Archives exists to publish documentary collections in a form suited to public research use.
+The website is designed to present durable collection guides, citation-ready record pages, and transparent editorial context without displacing the underlying archival system of record.

-About Ball Archives as a public archival publication layer for documentary collections.
+About Ball Archives as a public archive for documentary collections.

 Institutional purpose

-Ball Archives is intended to function more like a research archive, documentary publication project, or special-collections site than a personal website.
-The emphasis is on stable description, citation discipline, and public clarity rather than self-presentation.
+Ball Archives is meant to function more like a research archive, documentary edition program, or special-collections site than a personal website.
+The emphasis is on stable description, citation discipline, provenance clarity, and durable public routes.

-Each collection page is meant to remain durable as the archive grows.
-The site is therefore collection-first, with shared standards for provenance, rights, publication status, and citation.
+Each collection page is intended to remain useful as the archive deepens.
+The site is therefore collection-first, with shared standards for provenance, rights, publication status, and citation across every public route.

 Current public release

-The current public release is intentionally narrow.
-It includes the Nixon collection guide, six reviewed Ball Archives item pages for the Public Papers of Richard Nixon volumes covering 1969 through 1974, and a full policy layer for methodology, rights, citation, and corrections.
+The current public release is intentionally narrow but no longer single-collection.
+It includes the Nixon collection guide with 6 reviewed Ball Archives record pages for the Public Papers of Richard Nixon volumes covering 1969 through 1974, plus the Judicial Papers of Alexander Francis Ball collection guide with 7 outward-facing speeches, testimony, letters, policy documents, and training/reference material described on metadata-only record pages.

-This is a bounded first tranche, not a claim that Ball Archives has already published a broader Nixon holdings release.
+These are opening public tranches, not claims that Ball Archives has already published the broader Nixon or Judicial holdings.
 The site is designed so additional series and item layers can be added later without changing the durable public structure.

 What remains outside the public site

-The private file system, ingest workflows, arrangement work, provenance records, and source repositories remain authoritative.
-Ball Archives is the downstream publication layer built on top of those systems.
+The private file system, arrangement work, provenance records, and source repositories remain authoritative.
+Ball Archives is the public layer built on top of those systems, not a replacement for them.

 Public pages should never imply stronger holdings, rights, or access claims than the underlying archival evidence supports.
-Where description is provisional or synthetic, that status should remain visible.
+Where a page is descriptive only, that boundary should remain visible to the reader.

-Additional collections should be able to enter the site through the same shared model without redesigning Ball Archives or weakening its public trust signals.
+Additional collections should be able to enter the site through the same archival model without redesigning Ball Archives or weakening its public trust signals.